mle86/hx/README.md

   Default: disabled.
 * **pausewait**[**=**_delay_], **pw**
-  Enables printing the separator line once as soon as the input pauses for as least _delay_ milliseconds.
+  Enables printing the separator line once as soon as the input pauses for at least _delay_ milliseconds.
   (The _delay_ default is **200** if missing.)
   Has no effect if **pausesep** is unset.
   Default: enabled, 200ms.